Presented by the RBWF

 The Robert Burns Humanitarian Award 2025

-Nominations for the RBHA 2025 can be made online at www.south-ayrshire.gov.uk/robert-burns-award until 4pm on Friday 27th September 2024.
-The 2025 RBHA winner will be announced on Friday 24th January 2025
+Nominations for the RBHA 2026 can be made online at: www.south-ayrshire.gov.uk/robert-burns-award until 4pm on Friday 26th September 2025.
+The 2026 RBHA winner will be announced on Thursday 25th January 2026

 Link - www.south-ayrshire.gov.uk/robert-burns-award